 | Toptal | toptal.com | Elite developers, designers, finance experts | Rigorous vetting, high-quality talent | 20–30% | Corporates, high-budget clients |

-1. Betternship (Best for Quality & Speed)
+1. Betternship (Best for quality, speed, and cross-border compliance)

 Pros:

-- Vetted tech and non-tech freelancers
+- Vetted talent across tech and non-tech roles

 Cons:

-- International companies hiring across Africa
+Best for: Startups, SMEs, and international companies hiring across Africa

 You can learn more about our process on How It Works – Hire Remote Talents